amniqb/javascript-advanced-project/README.md

 ## Features and link
 This webpage lets the user search books by category (e.g. Fantasy, Romance, Science) and returns a list of books.
-It's possible to view the description of each book by click on a specific button that shows a modal popup that displays it.
+It's possible to view the description of each book by clicking on a specific button that shows a modal popup that displays it.
-It's possible to find it at the following link: [live website URL](https://progetto-javascript-advanced-ia.netlify.app/)
+It can be found at the following link: [live website URL](https://progetto-javascript-advanced-ia.netlify.app/)

 ---